shuttle-hq/shuttle/README.md

 # Project Status

-Check for any outages and incidents on [Shuttle Status](https://status.shuttle.rs/).

 We are currently in Public Beta.
 Watch "releases" of this repo to get notified of major updates!
-Also, check out the [Beta announcement](https://www.shuttle.rs/beta#06) for features we are looking forward to.

 - [x] Alpha: We are testing Shuttle, API and deployments may be unstable
 - [x] Public Alpha: Anyone can sign up, but go easy on us,